-- Updates and revisions for all targets presented to the Board for feedback, and are in final review. - Began work to refresh and revive 4 Target Working Groups. - Approximately 30 organizations or branches of government are collaborating through Working Groups, bringing local knowledge and subject experts together around mutual goals.
+- CWB continued work to updates and revise all targets.
+New targets proposed to the Board for feedback; final revisions underway. - Began work to refresh and reconfirm the membership of the 4 Target Working Groups. - Approximately 30 organizations or branches of government are collaborating through Working Groups, bringing local knowledge and subject experts together around mutual goals.